 - (a) When the Authority renders valid a licence issued by another Contracting State, as an alternative to the issuance of its own licence, it establishes validity by suitable authorisation to be carried with the former licence accepting it as the equivalent of the latter.
-The validation, which includes this authorisation, must be carried together with the licence when exercising the privileges of the licence. - (b) The validity of the authorisation cannot extend beyond the period of validity of the licence. - (c) The holder of a licence accepted by the Authority must exercise their privileges in accordance with the requirements of the State of licence issue and any additional requirements specified in the authorisation by the Authority. - (d) The holders of a flight crew licence validated by the Authority must hold a medical certificate issued in accordance with the requirements of the State of licence issue. - (e) The initial period of validation of a licence will not exceed 3 years, provided that the host licence remains valid.
-This period may be reduced or extended at the discretion of the Authority. - (f) The authorisation ceases to be valid if the licence upon which it was issued is revoked or suspended.
+The validation, which includes this authorisation, must be carried together with the licence when exercising the privileges of the licence.
+[The issue of a validation acts as the proof of acceptance of equivalency.] - (b) The validity of the authorisation cannot extend beyond the period of validity of the licence. - (c) The holder of a licence accepted by the Authority must exercise their privileges in accordance with the requirements of the State of licence issue and any additional requirements specified in the authorisation by the Authority. - (d) The holders of a flight crew licence validated by the Authority must hold a medical certificate issued in accordance with the requirements of the State of licence issue. - (e) The initial period of validation of a licence will not exceed 3 years, provided that the host licence remains valid.
+This period may be reduced or extended at the discretion of the Authority.

+(f) The authorisation ceases to be valid if the licence upon which it was issued is revoked or suspended.